freenas/freenas-docs/userguide/tn_initial.rst

    %brand% Graphical Configuration Menu

-.. note:: Entering the license key for a High Availability pair is not allowed unless both the active and standby computers are up.
-   The key is entered on the active computer.

-.. note:: If the storage devices have been encrypted, a prompt appears for the passphrase.
+If the storage devices have been encrypted, a prompt appears for the passphrase.
 It must be correctly entered for the data on the disks to be accessible.
 If the system has also been licensed for High Availability (HA), the passphrase will be remembered as long as either node in the HA unit remains up.
 If both nodes are powered off, the passphrase must be re-entered when the first node powers back up.

 If the user interface is not accessible by IP address from a browser, check these things: